What are the Library's hours?

 How do I get a library card?

 A library card may be issued to any person furnishing proof of identity and residency.
 Cards are free of charge to residents of Ohio.
 You will need to present photo identification with your name and current address, such as a driver’s license or state ID.
-Photo ID without the current address must be accompanied by printed personal mail postmarked within two weeks.
-Children must be at least six years old and have a parent or legal guardian present to sign for the card.
+If photo ID is not current we need to see printed personal mail postmarked within two weeks.
+Children must be at least five years old and have a parent or legal guardian present to sign for the card.
 You may request a library card at the Carnegie Public Library circulation desk.

 How do I get a replacement card?